drone-prj/drone-prj.github.io/README.md

-# Learning how to customize Hugo's Syna theme.
+# Learning how to customize Hugo's Syna theme by apacheco.

 # Syna Start